Tap-Payments/gosell-js-client/README.md

 - After getting the response successfully you can get the token id from the response data and use it in the charge request.

-### Request the Payment

-- Now you have the token, it's time to authorize the payment.
-Take the token, and use it in the body of a card to preform the [charge](https://www.tap.company/developers) request from your application or website's backend server
-- If you you further questions, please contact ask us [support](https://www.tap.company/support)
+- If you have further questions, please contact ask us [support](https://www.tap.company/support)

 ### Test Google Pay™

-- To start testing you need to create an account in tap to get your keys.
+- To start testing you need to create an account in Tap to get your keys.
 - **NOTE:** Google Pay does not allow the configuration of test cards within its online wallet.
 However, when using Google's test environment, if a real card is selected when making the online purchase, Google Pay provides a test card in the encrypted payment data; ensuring that no actual transaction takes place.

 ## Author

 - [Hala Q.](https://www.npmjs.com/~hala.q)
 - [A.Elsharkawy](https://www.npmjs.com/~elsharkawy)